 Do you remember foreign language classes when you went to school?
 The endless verb conjugations, getting all the tenses confused, lists and lists of vocabulary to memorize, and in the end, never really having enough of a usable grasp of the language to have a meaningful conversation?

 This approach to language instruction is called TCI – Teaching with Comprehensible Input – and it is revolutionary.
-It’s also how DVFriends Spanish teachers Allison Gill and Katya Hottenstein teach every one of their classes – from lower school introductory Spanish to the more advanced high school classes.
+It’s also how DVFriends Spanish teachers Allison Gill, Katya Hottenstein, and DJ Johnson teach every one of their classes – from lower school introductory Spanish to the more advanced high school classes.

-This methodology is fairly new and being developed at a grassroots level by classroom teachers and shared through blogs.
-Allison and Katya believe it is perfect for DVFriends students because it is based in solid neuroscience and allows for naturally differentiated teaching that accommodates for the way people actually learn.
+This methodology is being developed at a grassroots level by classroom teachers and shared through blogs.
+Allison, Katya, and DJ believe it is perfect for DVFriends students because it is grounded in solid neuroscience and allows for naturally differentiated teaching that accommodates the way people actually learn.

 Research supports vocabulary acquisition as the key to learning a foreign language and the TCI approach increases the auditory processing speed of aural comprehension.
 Before a student can produce vocabulary – which means actually using it appropriately in context – the student needs to hear those words in context 175 times.
 That means they have to hear the language a lot more than traditional grammar-based approaches allow before they can be expected to produce using that vocabulary in any meaningful way beyond memorizing and repeating a specific question and answer sequence.